-The Trustees determine their investment strategy after taking advice from their professional investment adviser.
+The Board determines the investment strategy after taking advice from their professional investment adviser.
 The Scheme has exposure to the above risks because of the investments it makes in following the investment strategy set out below.
-The Trustees manage investment risks, including credit risk and market risk, within agreed risk limits which are set taking into account the Scheme's strategic investment objectives.
-These investment objectives and risk limits are implemented through the investment management agreements in place with the Scheme's investment managers and monitored by the Trustees by regular reviews of the investment portfolio.
+The Board manage investment risks, including credit risk and market risk, within agreed risk limits which are set taking into account the Scheme's strategic investment objectives.
+These investment objectives and risk limits are implemented through the investment management agreements in place with the Scheme's investment managers and monitored by the Board by regular reviews of the investment portfolio.